Thai tourism minister proposes bolstering sector for sustainable tourism

 For example, the Ministry of Natural Resources is expected to join forces in the venture of harnessing tourism potential within national parks.
 Meanwhile, the Tourism Department has been given the task to utilise technology in improving its operator enlisted system to enhance service quality.

-In line with this ambition, the Tourism Authority of Thailand (TAT) has set a goal to augment the tourism sector’s contribution to the national GDP by 25% by 2027.
+In line with this ambition, the Tourism Authority of Thailand (TAT) set a goal to augment the tourism sector’s contribution to the national GDP by 25% by 2027.
 This is in anticipation of approximately 70 million foreign tourists.

 Phiphat further stated that future policies should involve targeting global sports events and festivals making Thailand a go-to hub for sports, events, and leisure, thereby, increasing average tourist stays and promoting wealth distribution within local communities.